This page explains how to use our DeFi (Decentralized Finance) functions.

 1. What are DeFi functions

 When you add a wallet address, within cryptact's supported blockchain, it will sync the transaction history.
 The transactions that the system can identify will be automatically recognized, their details will be reflected, and profit and loss calculations will be performed automatically.
-In contrast, transactions that cannot be automatically identified, and non-DeFi deposit and withdrawal transactions, will be categorized as "unclassified," and manual identification will be required.
+In contrast, transactions that cannot be automatically identified, and non-DeFi deposit and withdrawal transactions, will be categorized as "Unclassified (To Classify)," and manual classification will be required.

 Please note: